wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors            June 2015

+      wins.
+I'm not very happy with this text, any additional text gratefully accepted...

+   -03 to -04:

    o  Addressed some comment from an email from Jinmei that I had
       missed.
 Turns out others had made many of the same comments, and